Play It Forward Therapy

 • Use small tongs or kid chopsticks to place the game pieces on instead of your fingers

 • Lie down on your tummy and support yourself on your elbows while playing on the floor.
-Don’t forge to put our game on a plate!
+Don’t forge to put our game on a plate

 Try your luck by playing around with other types of snack foods and textures.